smudge/decks/railsconf-2022/slides.md

 And I wish I could say it were as simple as just adding a new demo.rb file, but that's just the beginning.
 -->

 ---
-layout: section
+layout: fact
 ---

-# Why?
+# "demoability"

 <!--
-So why though?
-Why am I here, talking about environment files?

-Well, speaking as someone who loves building Rails apps, and has been building them for 14 years, I want to make it easy to show off the things that I build.
-Like, to friends, coworkers, my parents, you name it.

-And if you build Rails apps, you can probably relate to that.
-I'm sure my parents would love to get a demo of your app.
+Because "demoability" -- the ability to quickly take something you've been building, and show it off to the world -- is about a lot more than just the way you boot up your app.

-But more specifically, I want to tell you the story of a particular demo environment that I and my team have been working on for almost six years.
+It's actually something I and my team have been thinking about and iterating on for almost six years.

 And so who am I?
 -->